 Advance tickets are non-refundable, but may be changed to another service by payment of an admin fee, plus any change in available ticket price.

 However, if your service is cancelled or amended, you can apply for a full refund at no cost to you.
 Please see the section above: ‘My train has been cancelled – what can I do?’

 A new national railway timetable came into operation on Sunday 20 May 2018.
 The core timetable changes twice a year, in May and December, and is overseen by Network Rail.

-Network Rail is making temporary changes so that timetables will be published later than normal for services through 2019.
+Network Rail is making temporary changes so that timetables will be published later than normal for services from 20 May onwards.
 Timetables for all services will still be available to customers through all the usual channels 12 weeks before departure, but these will not be confirmed as final until at least 6 weeks before departure.
 The vast majority of changes will affect weekends, with few mid-week changes.